timg021/SparseStructuresTEM2/MultisliceCppTest/PhaseRetrieval/ReadmePhaseRetrieval.txt

 input and re-projected defocused images are printed out by PhaseRetrieval.exe before the end of the execution, so these can be checked by the user.

-Parameter 19 can be equal to 0, 1 or 2.
+Parameter 20 can be equal to 0 or 1.
 When this parameter is set to 0, the multislice reprojection of the reconstructed 3D potential is not applied.
 When this parameter is set to 1, the multislice reprojection of the reconstructed 3D potential is applied.
-When this parameter is set to 2, the initial reconstruction of the 3D potential is skipped, the distribution of the potential is read from the files defined by Parameter 23 and the multislice reprojection is applied to the imported potential.
-This is preceded by the renormalization of the imported potential according to Parameter 16, with the rescaled potential saved in the GRD or TIFF files with the names that are obtained from the names defined by Parameter 23 by inserting letter "R" at the end of the filename, immediately preceding the file extension.
-When Parameter 19 is equal to 1 or 2, the defocused complex amplitudes are calculated at the angular positions defined in the file specified in Parameter 2.
+When this parameter is set to 1 and Parameter 25 is set to 1, the initial reconstruction of the 3D potential is skipped, the distribution of the potential is read from the files defined by Parameter 24 and the multislice reprojection is applied to the imported potential.
+This is preceded by the renormalization of the imported potential according to Parameter 17, with the rescaled potential saved in the GRD or TIFF files with the names that are obtained from the names defined by Parameter 24 by inserting letter "R" at the end of the filename, immediately preceding the file extension.
+When Parameter 20 is equal to 1, the defocused complex amplitudes are calculated at the angular positions defined in the file specified in Parameter 2.
 These defocused complex amplitudes are saved in the GRC files with the names that correspond to those in Parameter 2, but with the file extension always replaced by ".grc" and the letter "R" inserted at the end of the filename, immediately preceding the file extension.
-These file are saved in the folder specified in Parameter 24.
+These file are saved in the folder specified in Parameter 26.

-Parameter 20 defines the slice thickness in angstroms for the multislice algorithm used for the reprojection of the reconstructed or imported 3D potential.
+Parameter 21 defines the slice thickness in angstroms for the multislice algorithm used for the reprojection of the reconstructed or imported 3D potential.
 If the reprojection is not performed, this parameter is ignored.

-Parameter 21 can be equal to 0, 1 or 2.
+Parameter 22 can be equal to 0 or 1.
 When this parameter is set to 0, the peak localization in the reconstructed 3D potential is not performed.
 When this parameter is set to 1, the peak localization in the reconstructed 3D potential is performed.
-When this parameter is set to 2, the initial reconstruction of the 3D potential is skipped, the distribution of the potential is read from the files defined by Parameter 23 and the peak localization is performed in the imported 3D potential.
-This is preceded by the renormalization of the imported potential according to Parameter 16, with the renormalized potential saved in the GRD or TIFF files in the folder specified by Parameter 24, and with the names that are obtained from the names defined by Parameter 23, but with inserted letter "R" at the end of the filename, immediately preceding the file extension.
-The "peak-localized" 3D potential is also saved in the GRD or TIFF files in the folder specified by Parameter 24, and with the names that are obtained from the names defined by Parameter 23, but with inserted letter "A" at the end of the filename, immediately preceding the file extension.
+When this parameter is set to 1 and Parameter 25 is set to 1, the initial reconstruction of the 3D potential is skipped, the distribution of the potential is read from the files defined by Parameter 24 and the peak localization is performed in the imported 3D potential.
+This is preceded by the renormalization of the imported potential according to Parameter 17, with the renormalized potential saved in the GRD or TIFF files in the folder specified by Parameter 25, and with the names that are obtained from the names defined by Parameter 24, but with inserted letter "R" at the end of the filename, immediately preceding the file extension.
+The "peak-localized" 3D potential is also saved in the GRD or TIFF files in the folder specified by Parameter 26, and with the names that are obtained from the names defined by Parameter 24, but with inserted letter "A" at the end of the filename, immediately preceding the file extension.
 The positions of the located peaks, as well as their intensities, will be also saved in a Kirkland-type XYZ molecular file, provided that the number of peaks is less than a pre-defined maximum (currently this is set to 500,000; this is done in order to avoid extremely large XYZ files to be saved on a hard disk, which may take a very long time and occupy a lot of disk space).
-The name of this XYZ file is created from the name template defined by Parameter 23, but with inserted letter "A" at the end of the filename, immediately preceding the file extension, which in turn is changed to ".xyz" here.
-This file is also saved in the folder specified in Parameter 24.
+The name of this XYZ file is created from the name template defined by Parameter 24, but with inserted letter "A" at the end of the filename, immediately preceding the file extension, which in turn is changed to ".xyz" here.
+This file is also saved in the folder specified in Parameter 26.

-Parameter 22 defines the length (in angstroms) of the side of a moving cubic area ("box") that is used for peak localization in the reconstructed or imported 3D potential.
-If the peak localization is not performed, this parameter is ignored.
+Parameter 23 defines the length (in angstroms) of the side of a moving cubic area ("box") that is used for peak localization in the reconstructed or imported 3D potential.
+Note that we exclude the "atom_size"-wide vicinity of the outer boundary from this search, as we expect that this vicinity may oten contain artefacts.
+If the peak localization is not performed, parameter 23 is ignored.

-Parameter 23 contains a fully specified pathname for the output or input files (in GRD format  or uncompressed 32-bit floating-point TIFF format) containing 2D sections of the 3D electrostatic potential where the potential is either reconstructed by this program or was produced previously and saved in these files (the behaviour depends on the values of Parameters 17, 19 and 21).
+Parameter 24 contains a fully specified pathname for the output or input files (in GRD format  or uncompressed 32-bit floating-point TIFF format) containing 2D sections of the 3D electrostatic potential where the potential is either reconstructed by this program or was produced previously and saved in these files (the behaviour depends on the values of Parameters 18, 20 and 22).
 Note that here the pathname contains a "template" for the eventual output filenames which PhaseRetrieval.exe creates by inserting numbers that correspond to the z-index of a (xy) plane with a 2D section of the 3D potential.
 As a result, when a filename template "out.grd" is given in this parameter, the actual filenames with the 3D potential may look like "out000.grd, out001.grd,..., out255.grd", if 256 (xy) planes are specified as a consequence of the values in Parameter 14.

+Parameter 25 can be equal to 0 or 1.
+When this parameter is set to 0, the DHT reconstruction of the 3D potential from defocused images is performed.
+When this parameter is set to 1, the previously calculated 3D potential is imported from files specified in Parameter 24.

-Parameter 24 contains a fully specified pathname for the output of various auxiliary files.
+Parameter 26 contains a fully specified pathname for the output of various auxiliary files.
 The specified folder must already exist in an accessible location.

-Parameter 25 contains the desired number of worker threads to launch during the execution of PhaseRetrieval.exe.
+Parameter 27 contains the desired number of worker threads to launch during the execution of PhaseRetrieval.exe.
 The recommend number is equal to the hyper-threading capacity of one's computer (often, this number is equal to the number of available CPU cores times 2), minus 1 (one thread may be reserved for the "main user thread" that leaves the computer responsive to